Today by Slack | Your Personal AI-Powered Daily Briefing

 A more productive way of working

-- Today is your intelligent daily briefing, where your day is visualized and your priorities are surfaced.
+- Today is your intelligent daily briefing, where your day is visualised and your priorities are surfaced.

 - Slackbot is your productivity assistant that helps you act on those priorities by drafting follow-ups, prepping you for meetings, and conducting research across tools like Salesforce and Google Drive.

-- Activity is your triage hub: a unified, customizable inbox for notifications, so your Today view stays clear for the work that actually matters.
+- Activity is your triage hub: a unified, customisable inbox for notifications, so your Today view stays clear for the work that actually matters.

 Join the open beta

-Today is now rolling out as an opt-in experience to all Slack customers on Business Plus and Enterprise plans, and coming soon to Pro plans.
-Admins can request access to Today for their organization by filling out this form.
+Today is now rolling out as an opt-in experience to all Slack customers on Business Plus and Enterprise subscriptions, and coming soon to Pro subscriptions.
+Admins can request access to Today for their organisation by filling out this form.
 Once turned on, you’ll find it as a dedicated tab in your Slack left rail.

 A few things to know for the beta:

-- Business Plus and Enterprise plans, with AI access: Available now.
-Admins can turn it on for their organization.
+- Business Plus and Enterprise subscriptions, with AI access: Available now.
+Admins can turn it on for their organisation.

 We’re on a mission to transform Slack from where conversations happen to where work gets done.
 Slack is the single, unified surface where people, agents, apps, and data converge.
 If you’ve ever wanted a single place where you can start your day in Slack — one that reflects your work, your priorities, and what actually matters — the Today view is it.